Agent-readiness

 WithMCPand also mounting/mcpby hand.
 Route conflict →

 panic at startup.
-Use one. - Mixing
+Use one. - Serving

 WithAgentReadywith granular agent-ready options is safe in any